spolti/aipg/metrics/grafana/README.md

 ```

-Now we need to expose it.
-By default the service name should be `grafana-service`, confirm with the following command:
+Now expose the service.
+By default the service name should be `grafana-service`.
+Confirm with:
 ```bash
 oc get svc -n openshift-user-workload-monitoring | grep grafana
 ```